emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

   * __Hammer of Light:__ Any weapon that you wield does an additional dice of damage to undead.
   * __Faithful Weapon:__ After throwing your weapon, you can return it to yourself.
 You do not take disadvantage when throwing hammers or maces.
   * __Pivot:__ As an offhand action, trade spaces with an adjacent ally.
   * __Healing Blow:__ _(Cost 1)_ Add a dice of damage to your attack or spell.
-One quarter of the damage done by the attack is restored to any allies within 15 feet of you.
+One quarter of the damage done by the attack is restored to yourself and any allies within 15 feet of you.

 __Level 1 Paladin__